 Women may abuse marijuana in an attempt to elevate mood or they might use heroin or prescription opioids for pain relief.
 They may also use methamphetamines to increase energy.
 While these drugs may provide some temporary relief, they eventually introduce a much bigger problem because they lead to addiction.

-3. Drug Addiction And Pregnancy Is A Major Struggle For Soon-To-Be Moms
+3. Drug Addiction and Pregnancy Is a Major Struggle for Soon-to-Be Moms

-Mothers who get into recovery feel tremendous guilt and shame if they misused drugs while they were pregnant.
+Mothers who get into recovery often feel tremendous guilt and shame if they misused drugs while they were pregnant.
 A mother’s instinct is to protect her children.
 It can be quite difficult for a mother to come to terms with the reality that she put her unborn child in harm’s way when she was getting high.
-This can often make recovery more challenging because a mother may continue to use drugs to numb with their guilty feelings.
+This can often make recovery more challenging because a mother may continue to use drugs to numb with her guilty feelings.
 These mothers need to be met with love, kindness, and care until they can learn to forgive themselves.

-4. Motherhood Can Be Overwhelming And Lead To Drug Addiction
+4. Motherhood Can Be Overwhelming and Lead to Drug Addiction

 Many mothers don’t use drugs while they are pregnant, but they start using drugs after their children are born.
 Raising children is a stressful and demanding full-time job.
 Many women feel ill-equipped with the challenges involved with being a mother, so they turn to drug use as a way to cope with daily stressors.
 Motherhood is particularly difficult for single moms who don’t have a strong support system.